mapprotocol/compass/README.md

 The blockstore is used to record the last block the maintainer processed, so it can pick up where it left off.

-To disable loading from the chunk library, specify the "-- fresh" flag.
+To disable loading from the chunk library, specify the "--fresh" flag.
 Add the fresh flag, and the program will execute from height 0，

 In addition, the configuration file provides the "startBlock" option, and the program will execute from the startBlock